 It feels great to get a job offer.
-However, for some unwanted and unpredictable reasons, it comes to a point that you have to decide a recently offered job.
+However, for some unwanted and unpredictable reasons, it comes to a point that you have to decide against the recently offered job.
 Let’s accept it.
 There are certain instances in our lives that a far better job offer comes our way, much better than the one we have accepted.
 While you wonder on how successful we can be in that seemingly “top-of-the-line” position, you need to make sure that you don’t burn bridges when you decline the job offer of the other company.

 Declining an offer from a company whose offer you have recently accepted is not an easy thing to do.
 Thinking that the company has exerted effort, time, and resources to interview you is already agonizing, not to mention the fact that they have exerted some extra effort to make your move convenient.
 However, you need to remember that accepting the job offer is not yet final if you haven’t signed any papers yet.
 So, if you have not signed anything yet, you can still try to reassess things and decline whichever job you think is less favorable.

 How to Politely Decline a Job Offer

 How do you decline a job offer?
 Here are some tips that you can do to make the rejection less excruciating on both parties: